Katherine Baicker, PhD

 - Interdisciplinary concentration in humanitarian studies, ethics, and human rights

-- MPH concentrations in health care management and policy and in law and public health
+- MPH fields of study in health management and health policy

 Schoolwide degree requirements for the SM programs